U.S COMMITTEE FOR REFUGEES AND IMMIGRANTS

 USCRI, along with our partner organizations, pledges to commit all the resources at our disposal to the new Administration’s plan to: undo the damage of the last four years; reform our immigration system justly and fairly; and provide safety to immigrants, refugees, asylum-seekers and other people under threat.

-President Biden has promised to propose immediate legislation under which undocumented immigrants living in the U.S. as of Jan.
+The President has promised to propose immediate legislation under which undocumented immigrants living in the U.S. as of Jan.
 1, 2021 would have a five-year path to temporary legal status, or a green card, if they pass background checks, pay taxes and fulfill other basic requirements.
 Thus, they will be allowed to pursue citizenship after three years.
 We applaud this step forward.

 We also vigorously support the Administration’s intention to raise the refugee admissions ceiling to 125,000 and will deliver quality, time-tested services to these New Americans to help them thrive in their communities.
 We will continue to work with unaccompanied migrant children to reunite them with their families and help them recover from the traumas they experienced in their home countries, on their journey north and on their arrival at our border.
 We will help survivors of human trafficking heal and re-build their lives with hope and dignity.